Christine Darby // Published: June 2024 // Updated: August 2024

 Novices are even more susceptible to SEO misinformation due to a cognitive bias called the Anchoring Bias, where we place more importance on the first piece of information we encounter.
 This initial information acts as an anchor, making it difficult to adjust one’s understanding even when presented with more accurate or comprehensive data later on.

-Our goal is to dispel common SEO misconceptions that mislead beginners and help you recognize which advice simply doesn’t hold water.
+Below we dispel common SEO misconceptions that mislead beginners and help you recognize which advice simply doesn’t hold water.

 • Myth: One platform outperforms others in terms of SEO capabilities.